All Products

 • To use confidential computing, submit a ticket to apply to be added to the whitelist.

-• This parameter is available only if you select containerd for the Container Runtime parameter.
+• This parameter is available only when you select containerd for the Container Runtime parameter.

 Specify whether to enable confidential computing.
-ACK provides a cloud-native and all-in-one confidential computing solution based on hardware encryption technologies.
+ACK provides an all-in-one cloud-native confidential computing solution based on hardware encryption technologies.
 Confidential computing ensures data security, integrity, and confidentiality.
-It simplifies the development and delivery of trusted or confidential applications at lower costs.
+It simplifies the development and delivery of trusted or confidential applications to reduce costs.
 For more information, see TEE-based confidential computing.

 Container Runtime